Paul Rodgers: Free

 In 1968, Rodgers joined bluesy rockers Free as singer and songwriter.
 In 1970, they shot up the international radio charts with "All Right Now", which Rodgers wrote with the group's bassist Andy Fraser.
 It was a number one hit in more than 20 territories and acknowledged by ASCAP in 1990 for having received over a million radio plays in the US.

 For a short time, Free were alongside Led Zeppelin as among the highest grossing British acts, though Free's status was not sustained.
 Free released four albums with a combination of blues, ballads and rock which were Top Five successes in the UK.
 When in 2000, the song "All Right Now" achieved the mark of two million radio plays in the UK, an award was given to Rodgers as one of the two writers.

 After the first break-up of Free in the spring of 1971, Rodgers briefly formed a three-piece band called Peace.
 Alongside bassist Stewart McDonald and drummer Mick Underwood, Rodgers played guitar and sang lead vocals.
 Peace supported Mott the Hoople's UK tour in 1971, but broke up when Free reformed at the start of 1972.
-Two songs by Peace were eventually included on the fifth disc of the 2000 Free compilation Songs of Yesterday, along with a song that Rodgers recorded with the Maytals.
+The Peace song "Lady" was later included on the Free compilation The Free Story in 1973, while two more tracks were eventually released on the fifth disc of the 2000 Free box set Songs of Yesterday, along with a song that Rodgers recorded with the Maytals.
 A bootleg has circulated of a 22 December 1971 appearance by Peace, live in studio, on BBC Radio 1's Top Gear program.